lucapette/lucapette.github.com/_posts/2017-05-30-deloominator-a-data-visualization-tool-for-sql-users.markdown

 ---
-title: "Open-sourcing deloominator: a data visualization tool for SQL users"
+title: "deloominator: a data visualization tool for SQL users"
 description: deloominator is a Go/React application I've been working in the past few months and it's time to open-source it
 keywords: golang, react, data visualization, vega-lite, sql, databases
 layout: articles